joaoasrosa/joaoasrosa.github.io/_posts/2021-08-03-thoughts-on-organizing-architecture.md

 - Architecture
 tags:
 - Organisational model
-excerpt: When being part of an enterprise, you will meet different architects on any given day.
-The first one introduces itself as a solution architect, the other calls itself the enterprise architect, and they both mention a domain architect.
-It might feel like different names for the same thing, and perhaps even a bigger question, do we even need all of these different architects?
-Should the team not be able to make all of these architectural decisions by themselves?
-Do we need architects anyway?
 ---

 When being part of an enterprise, you will meet different architects on any given day.
 The first one introduces itself as a solution architect, the other calls itself the enterprise architect, and they both mention a domain architect.
 It might feel like different names for the same thing, and perhaps even a bigger question, do we even need all of these different architects?
 Should the team not be able to make all of these architectural decisions by themselves?